Lu-Kangkai/kai.github.io/README.md

 ## Academic Performance

 While actively participating in competitions and practical activities, he has always maintained efficient learning, achieved excellent academic results, and realized all-round development.

+Fire up a browser and go to `https://Lu-Kangkai.github.io`